 The Centre for Women's Studies has good relations with departments throughout the University, especially those in the humanities and the social sciences.
 Each department runs its own research seminar series which are open to any graduate student.
 The Centre for Women's Studies organises its own regular staff-graduate seminars at which members of staff, graduate students and distinguished visiting scholars present research papers.

-Victoria Robinson, Stevi Jackson, Ann Kaloski-Naylor, Evangeline Tsao (our Centre-based members of staff), Harriet Badger (the Centre Administrator) and our research group are housed on the third floor of Grimston House which is adjacent to the University Information Centre and the Market Square Retail Park.
+Victoria Robinson, Stevi Jackson, Clare Bielby, Ann Kaloski-Naylor, Evangeline Tsao (our Centre-based members of staff), Harriet Badger (the Centre Administrator) and our research group are housed on the third floor of Grimston House which is adjacent to the University Information Centre and the Market Square Retail Park.
 There is a common room where the various constituencies that make up Women's Studies (full time and part-time students, visitors, researchers and teaching staff) can meet to exchange ideas and information over coffee.
 The Centre has an average of 55 post-graduate students each year, who are of varying ages and disciplinary backgrounds, with a number coming from overseas.

 Centre for Women's Studies